aws-samples/amazon-sagemaker-w-snowflake-as-datasource/blog_post.md

 training instances without the intermediate storage of data in Amazon S3.

-This post shows a way to do this using the [Snowflake](https://www.snowflake.com/) as the data source and by downloading the data directly from Snowflake into a SageMaker Training job instance.
+This post shows a way to do this using [Snowflake](https://www.snowflake.com/) as the data source and by downloading the data directly from Snowflake into a SageMaker Training job instance.